boehs/site/README.md

 I like to think this website is pretty cool, I've taken great care to design it in such a way that it is _very_ flexible (although mind that the stylesheets are heavily customized)

 No taxonomies, be that tags, dates, or "in" properties, are hardcoded.
-That does not mean nothing is hardcoded though.
-11ty does hot handle taxonomies in a very good way, so this introduces dependence on `collectionsControl.json` and `tagList.json`
+Tbh I think I got lazy and started hard coding my social media in places but thats easy to change.

 ### Architecture